nehaljwani/team.exiv2.org/book/IMaEA.md

 }
 ```

-So, I get MacDown to export HTML to IMaEA.html.
+I get MacDown to export HTML to IMaEA.html.
 I open IMaEA.html in Safari and print it into a PDF file with a page size of 275x389mm.
 This preserves the aspect ratio &radic;2/1 of ISO-Standard pages.
-Safari has an option to add page number and date to every page.
+Safari has a option to add page number and date to every page.
 I get Safari to save the print in PDF (it's 275x388).
-The printing system on macOS has a paper handling feature to scale to fit a page size and I set that to A4.
-Save the PDF from the print system and the result is a beautiful A4 document with all the links working and scaled to fit A4.
+The printing system on macOS has a Paper Handling feature to scale the print to fit a page size and I set that to A4.
+I save the PDF from the print system and the result is a beautiful A4 document with all the links working and scaled to fit A4.

 I have to manually update the page numbers in the table of contents.
 If Exiv2 ever supports PDF, I'll probably be able to script that!
 I only do that when I intend to publish the file as it's tedious.

-The final step is to get the PDF to the local print shop to be printed and bound.
+The final step is to take the PDF to the local print shop to be printed and bound.

 Incidentally, I investigated adding a clickable Exiv2 logo to every page of the PDF and found this very useful open-source program pdfstamp: url = [https://github.com/CrossRef/pdfstamp.git](https://github.com/CrossRef/pdfstamp.git)